snow-labs/docs/static/docs/setup.md

 Each markdown file can have [frontmatter](./frontmatter) to define its title and position in the sidebar.

+*TIP: Each markdown file can also be in a folder on the sidebar and will use the folder name.*

 ### Custom Pages

 For more complex documentation that requires custom Svelte components: